JeffM20501/Portfolio/README.md

 ## Features Implemented

-- Responsive layout → Works across desktop and smaller screens using media queries.
+- Responsive layout:  Works across desktop and smaller screens using media queries.

-- Smooth scroll → Contact button scrolls directly to the form.
+- Smooth scroll:  Contact button scrolls directly to the form.

-- SVG icon styling → GitHub logo is scalable, color-inherits, and animated on hover.
+- SVG icon styling:  GitHub logo is scalable, color-inherits, and animated on hover.

-- Interactive hover states → Buttons, project images, and links respond with color and scale transitions.
+- Interactive hover states:  Buttons, project images, and links respond with color and scale transitions.

-- Clean project showcase → Each project has a screenshot, title, description, and links.
+- Clean project showcase: Each project has a screenshot, title, description, and links.

 ## Continued development